digiservnet/hibp-php/README.md

 $count = $pwnedPassword->rangeFromHash('5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8');
 ```

+This will return an `int` of the count.

 ### Get number of times the start of a hash appears in the system as above, but with padded values to help prevent fingerprinting
 ```php
 use Icawebdesign\Hibp\Password\PwnedPassword;